← Back to 史記

 27

 The foremost was the Grand General Qing.
 In all, he marched out against the Xiongnu seven times and killed or captured over fifty thousand of the enemy.
 He fought one battle directly against the Chanyu, recovered the lands south of the Yellow River, and established the Shuofang Commandery.
 His fief was increased twice, totaling eleven thousand eight hundred households.
 Three of his sons were enfeoffed as marquises, each with an estate of one thousand three hundred households.
 In total, the combined estates of the Wei family amounted to fifteen thousand seven hundred households.
 Nine of his colonels and subordinate generals were enfeoffed as marquises for their service under the Grand General.
 Fourteen of his subordinate generals and colonels went on to become full generals.
 Among his subordinate generals was Li Guang, who has his own biography.
-No biography named:
+Those without separate biographies are:

 28